-Federal authorities assumed full control of public safety in the State of Michoacán in early 2014 due to increasing organised crime-related activity and the presence of a large number of so-called self-defence groups in the state.
-The actions of these self-defence groups are unpredictable and the security situation is volatile.
-Risks to Australians exist but are lower in the cities of Morelia and Lázaro Cardenas and the Monarch butterfly reserves on the State of Mexico border than in the remainder of Michoacán.
+Federal authorities assumed full control of public safety in the State of Michoacán in early 2014 due to increasing organised crime-related activity and the presence of a large number of "self-defence" groups in the state.
+The actions of these groups are unpredictable and the security situation is volatile.
+Risks to Australians exist, but are lower, in the cities of Morelia and Lázaro Cardenas and the Monarch butterfly reserves on the State of Mexico border than in the remainder of Michoacán.

 The State of Tamaulipas has widespread criminal activity linked to drug trafficking and high levels of kidnapping and extortion.
 In May 2014, the Mexican government took control of security in the state in response to a sharp increase in violent crime that year.